 Contract Modification Orders.
 When one or more Contract Modification Orders, as defined under subsection 101.18 of CDOT’s Standard Specifications for Road and Bridge Construction, adds new work items or increases the total dollar amount of the Contract, the Contractor is required to make Good Faith Efforts to obtain additional Eligible Participation sufficient to meet the Contract Goal on the Total Earnings Amount.
+Under this section, the Contractor may obtain additional Eligible Participation by:

+Making a new Commitment to any unperformed work on the Contract by providing a completed Form 1415, Commitment Confirmation for each new DBE Commitment;

+Increasing the amount of an existing Commitment for any unperformed work on the Contract by submitting a revised Form 1415 for that Commitment;

+Utilizing other Eligible Participation on the Contract as part of its Good Faith Efforts pursuant to this Section by submitting a completed CDOT Form 1420, DBE Participation Plan Modification Request.

+When the Contractor elects to obtain additional Eligible Participation under subpart (iii), such Eligible Participation does not need to be included as part of an approved Commitment.
+However, it is the Contractor’s responsibility to provide a completed CDOT Form 1420 documenting all additional Eligible Participation obtained under subpart (iii) prior to, or at the time of, Contract finalization.

-The Contractor may obtain additional Eligible Participation by submitting a completed CDOT Form 1415 for each new DBE Commitment and/or a revised CDOT Form 1415 increasing the amount of an existing DBE Commitment.
-The Contractor may also utilize any Race-Neutral Eligible Participation on the Contract as part of its Good Faith Efforts pursuant to this Section by submitting a completed CDOT Form 1420, DBE Participation Plan Modification Request.
-If the Contractor determines that it will be unable to obtain additional Eligible Participation sufficient to meet the Contract Goal on the Total Earnings Amount following a Contract Modification Order(s), it will provide documentation of its Good Faith Efforts to obtain additional DBE participation by submitting a completed CDOT Form 1416, along with any supporting documentation that it would like for CDOT to consider as evidence of its Good Faith Efforts.
+If the Contractor determines that it will be unable to obtain additional Eligible Participation sufficient to meet the Contract Goal on the Total Earnings Amount following a Contract Modification Order(s), it shall provide documentation of its Good Faith Efforts to obtain additional DBE participation by submitting a completed CDOT Form 1416, along with any supporting documentation which it would like considered as evidence of its Good Faith Efforts.
 The CDOT Form 1416 must be submitted within a reasonable time of the Contractor’s initial determination that it will be unable to obtain additional Eligible Participation sufficient to meet the Contract Goal on the Total Earnings Amount.
-CDOT, at its discretion, may require additional information from the Contractor.
-The Contractor’s Good Faith Efforts to obtain additional Eligible Participation, or lack thereof, will be considered by CDOT when assessing any potential payment reductions to the Contractor in accordance with Section 9 of this special provision.
+The Contractor may be required to provide additional documentation.
+The Contractor’s Good Faith Efforts to obtain additional Eligible Participation, or lack thereof, will be considered when assessing any potential payment reductions to the Contractor in accordance with Section 9 of this special provision.

 When one or more Contract Modification Orders, as defined under subsection 101.18 of CDOT’s Standard Specifications for Road and Bridge Construction, reduces work items or decreases the total dollar amount of the Contract, any approved Commitments on the Contract continue to be binding on the Contractor unless Good Cause is established to Substitute, Terminate, and/or Reduce the Commitment in accordance with Section 5 of this special provision.